Department of Defense Cyber Scholarship Program

-The DoD Cyber Scholarship Program (DoD CySP) will cover all tuition, fees, books, and a laptop; it will also provide a $25,000 per year stipend for undergraduates and a $30,000 per year stipend for graduate students.
-This program is aimed at rising juniors, rising seniors, and all graduate students who are interested in cyber security, and who are in a degree program of interest to the DoD (Computer Engineering, Computer Science, Electrical Engineering, CMDA, BIT Cyber, and other engineering programs with an interest in cybersecurity.
+The DoD Cyber Scholarship Program (DoD CySP) will cover all tuition, required fees (including health care), books from the institution/degree specific required book list, and a laptop; it will also provide a $29,000 per year stipend for undergraduates and a $34,000 per year stipend for graduate students.
+This program is aimed at rising juniors, rising seniors, and all graduate students who are interested in cyber security, and who are in a degree program of interest to the DoD (Computer Engineering, Computer Science, Electrical Engineering, CMDA, BIT Cyber, and other programs with an interest in cybersecurity.

 Key requirements for applicants are as follows:

-- Rising junior, senior (third and fourth year) undergraduate, or graduate/doctoral students
+- Rising junior, senior (third and fourth year) undergraduate, or graduate/doctoral students- have at least one full academic year remaining in degree program

 - Must be 18 years old or older

-- Have a 3.0 grade point average or higher
+- Have a 3.2 grade point average for undergraduate students and a 3.5 for graduate students or higher

 Students selected into the program must: